damisolatalabi/ML1/README.md

-We use Hidden Markov Models to classify the movements, we train 5 HMM's, one for each class.
+## Description
+Hidden markov Models are used to model and classify sequences representing movements.
+5 HMM's are trained, each modeling one class.
-For each classification -> input goes through the 5 HMM's and the one with the highest return value determines the output class.
+To classify, the sequence goes through all 5 HMM's, the highest probabilty dictates the class.

-### Model
+### The Model

-### Data

 #### Sample Size
-After all data segmentation is done, we will have approximately 4000 sequences for 5 classes where each sequence contains 200-300 points
+After all data segmentation is done, we have approximately 4000 sequences for 5 classes where each sequence contains 200-300 points

---> We will need to perform cross-validation to find best minimal data size for training.
+- Cross-validation will be required to find best minimal data size for training.

-#### To define ($\approx Hyperparameters$) :
+#### $Hyperparameters$ :

 - Number of hidden states --> requires cross-validation for optimal decision (can start at 3 and work up)